A Chinese investor is paying $29.1 million for The Village Dandenong shopping centre, in Melbourne’s south east.

 It is opposite a former Masters outlet now occupied by Bunnings.

-Deal sealed below average yield
+Deal sealed at sub-six per cent yield

 Mr Taylor said five Victorian neighbourhood shopping centres have sold since January – with the total value being $118.93m.